Greetings from Stanford's Department of Electrical Engineering!

-Since its formation in 1893, our Department has had a profound impact on society.
-Myriad innovations by our faculty and students, such as in electric power generation and transmission, wired and wireless communications, integrated electronics, digital computers, healthcare systems, cellular phones, and Internet‐based information technology, have fundamentally transformed all aspects of human life.
-Today, nearly every tool and manufactured product, from cars and refrigerators to phones and medical devices, includes electronic circuits, uses signal‐processing algorithms, and is linked to a network.
-These innovations have originated from research across three areas that form the intellectual core of the department:
+Today, nearly every manufactured product, from cars and refrigerators to phones and medical devices, includes electronic circuits, uses signal‐processing algorithms, and is linked to a network.
+These innovations have originated from research that forms the intellectual core of the department.

 Please browse our website, learn more about us, and contact us with any questions.
-If you are joining us as a student, we look forward to your contributions to the department and to EE in general.
+If you are joining us as a student, we look forward to your contributions to both the department and to electrical engineering as a discipline.
 We hope to be part of your success.